Backup4all, your data bodyguard

 - You should see the additional hard drive disk; right-click on it, choose New partition, then follow the instructions to format the hard drive.

-- Test to see if the drive is now recognized by going to Windows Explorer (a new drive letter should appear)
+- Test to see if the drive is now recognized by going to File Explorer (a new drive letter should appear)

 Backup to USB flash drives

-An USB flash drive is a small, lightweight, removable data storage device of up to 128 GB (and still increases), also known as "pen drive", "thumb drive", "flash drive", "USB key" or "memory stick".
+An USB flash drive is a small, lightweight, removable data storage device (also known as "pen drive", "thumb drive", "flash drive", "USB key" or "memory stick").

-In comparison with other removable storage solutions (floppy disks, CD/DVD drive or Blu-ray discs), flash drives are not so easily affected by scratches or dust and even impacts, and plus they offer storage space of up to 128GB.
+In comparison with other removable storage solutions (CD/DVD drive or Blu-ray discs), flash drives are not so easily affected by scratches or dust and even impacts, and plus they offer a lot of storage space.
 This makes them ideal for transporting personal data or work files from one location to another, or for backing up important personal data.

 Like all flash memory devices, flash drives can sustain only a limited number of write/erase cycles before failure.
 In normal use, mid-range flash drives currently on the market will support several million cycles, although write operations will gradually slow as the device ages.
 This should be a consideration when using a flash drive for backup purposes.

 The digital audio players (MP3 players) are essentially flash drives with sound output, thus you can backup your multimedia files to an mp3 player using the mirror backup type and be able to listen to them in the same time.
-Or if you have a popular iPod, you can use Backup2 USB for ipod backups, meaning backing up the multimedia files that you have on your iPod to your local hard drive (or vice-versa).
+So if you have an iPod, you can use Backup4all Portable for ipod backups, meaning backing up the multimedia files that you have on your iPod to your local hard drive (or vice-versa).